Top Benefits of Mustard Oil: Health, Hair, Skin & Ayurvedic Uses

 Improved Blood Flow & Immunity

 Mustard oil stimulates blood circulation, which enhances oxygen delivery and metabolic health.
 Its antioxidant content, including vitamins A, D, E, and K, boosts the immune system.
+This is one reason it is commonly used in winter or for body massage.

 Cooking Benefits